JSFoundation/TAC/BasePolicies/CODE_OF_CONDUCT.md

-## Collaboration Board, Working Group and Project Code of Conduct Template
+## Collaboration Board, Working Group and Project Code of Conduct

 Every Collaboration Board (CB), Working Group (WG) or other defined governing body must have a Code of Conduct.
 By default, all repositories under the jQuery